igor-morev/angular-slack/README.md

 I've been working with Angular for about six years and regularly using Slack at my work.
 I like this experience.

 So, I decided to implement basic Slack features, especially **Threads** and imitate the user interface as well. **Threads** are my most lovely ones, which were challenging 🙀, actually.
 But I think the result is good.
-Also, it is my additional portfolio-project, as proof of my skills and experience, because most of my real projects are enterprise-like and closed by NDA.
+Also, it can be proof of my skills and experience, because most of my real projects are enterprise-like and closed by NDA.

-If we talk about the tech area, it's an app which focuses on a frontend part.
-But it has a mocked backend API (for usual integration with ngrx effects) which can be switched on a real API next time.
+Aside the tech area, it's an app which focuses only on a frontend part.
+But it has a mocked backend API (for showcase with ngrx effects) which can be switched on a real API next time.
 By the way, I've also experimented with libraries as i wanted to try before: `NX`, `TaiwindCSS` and brand-new `ngrx` features like `@ngrx/signals`.

 I've been working on it in my spare time for about two months.
 There are many Angular examples on the web but most of them are way too simple.
-I like to think that this codebase contains enough complexity and library variety to offer valuable insights to **Angular developers of some skill levels**.
+I like to think that this codebase contains good cases for a messenger-like app architecture to offer valuable insights to **Angular developers**.

 ## Tech stack